 Binance business model is unique among cryptocurrency exchanges because of its extensive trading features.
 Margin trading, P2P trading, and stop-limit/market orders are a few examples.

-Binance also allows users to donate their cryptocurrency to several charity.
+Binance also allows users to donate their cryptocurrency to several charities.
 All revenues are sent to the user’s chosen charity without any deductions by the platform.

 Binance has introduced a new feature called “Academy” to help traders learn the ropes and make sound decisions.
 Everyone interested in learning more about crypto-related topics can use it as a reference resource.